 Powerful leadership style

 Kelly Barth, Raven staff member, says, “I've worked at the store since 1997, so The Raven and I have weathered many storms.
-Dovetailing with a resurgence of interest and investment in indies, Danny's arrival as owner couldn't have happened at a better time.
+Dovetailing with a resurgence of interest and investment in indies, Danny's arrival as the owner couldn't have happened at a better time.
 His bookselling skills, business instincts, and innovative spirit have put the store on a surer footing than I'd ever thought possible.
 Danny's decisiveness and managerial clarity have made him a pleasure to work for.
 He's given me the responsibility and freedom to do my job: sell books.”

 We extend Danny Caine a warm congratulations and a thank you for his commitment to independent bookselling.
-He will receive an all-expense paid trip to the Heartland Fall Forum, including all meal tickets, transportation, and hotel, and receive the Bookseller of the Year award at our annual Book Awards Celebration.
+He will receive an all-expense-paid trip to the Heartland Fall Forum, including all meal tickets, transportation, and hotel, and receive the Bookseller of the Year award at our annual Book Awards Celebration.